Chart Color Schemes

 The level of general health in Dalyellup is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Dalyellup exhibits above-average health outcomes with a low prevalence of common health conditions among its general population compared to national averages.
-However, older and at-risk cohorts show higher rates of these conditions.
+Dalyellup shows better-than-average health outcomes with a low prevalence of common conditions among its general population compared to the national average.
+However, it has higher rates among older and at-risk cohorts.

-Approximately 60% of Dalyellup's total population (6,698 people) has private health cover, which is higher than the Rest of WA's 54.1%.
-The most prevalent medical conditions in the area are asthma and mental health issues, affecting 8.6% and 8.6% of residents respectively.
-A total of 72.1% of residents declare themselves completely clear of medical ailments, compared to 66.4% across Rest of WA.
-Dalyellup has 9.2% of its residents aged 65 and over (1,033 people), which is lower than the 17.6% in Rest of WA but requires more attention due to higher health risks associated with aging.
+Approximately 60% of Dalyellup's total population (6,755 people) have private health cover, which is higher than the Rest of WA's rate of 54.1%.
+The most common conditions in Dalyellup are asthma and mental health issues, affecting 8.6% and 8.6% of residents respectively.
+72.1% of residents report being completely free from medical ailments, compared to 66.4% across the Rest of WA.
+As of 30 June 2021, Dalyellup has 9.2% of its population aged 65 and over (1,042 people), which is lower than the Rest of WA's rate of 17.6%.

 Frequently Asked Questions - Health